You are here

 Be sure to also review NIH's FAQs on foreign components, including:

-Question 5.13 on the eResearch Proposal Management (eRPM) Proposal Approval Form (PAF) relates to Foreign Components in research, or the portion of project work that will be performed outside the United States.
+When working with foreign components in eRPM, you'll see question 5.13 on the PAF.
+This relates to Foreign Components in research or the portion of project work that will be performed outside the United States.

 PAF Question 5.13- Significant Effort Outside of United States - FAQs